-"Lysistrata 360" is a hybrid between a concert and a Sound Art Performance which was first premiered as the festival "Lyd & litteratur 2018", as a unique piece, customized for the festival.
+"Lysistrata 360" is a hybrid between a concert and a Sound Art Performance which was first premiered at the festival "Lyd & litteratur 2018", as a unique piece, customized for the festival.

 The performance is based on the Greek Comedy "Lysistrata" by Aristophanes.
-The play was edited and performed by preprogramming a text reader to launch the text live, which was, organized (Chopped meticulously) to have rhythmic qualities according to the possibilities (and limitations) of the computer text reader.
+I edited and rewrote the manuscript down to 5 small acts and performed these by preprogramming a text reader to launch the written text live, which was, organized (Chopped meticulously) to have rhythmic qualities according to the possibilities (and limitations) of the computer's text reading program.

 With the act of switching between the Analogue and Digital source output format, I also wanted to foster conversations on (whether) the growing digitalization of the written word, and its progression into new forms of media (audio books etc), could render history and literature, as historical testamens to our past culture and important backbone of understanding, obsolete, once they disappear into the vast endlessness of the digital/cyber future.

-Would the actual media conversion and digital compression create an unintended compression of meaning and importance?
-Is the digital age both the ending and the beginning?
+Could media conversion and digital compression create an unintended compression of meaning and importance - perhaps forgetfulness?
+Is the digital age both the ending and the beginning of collective historical understanding and knowing?
 Will literature find a new purpose in society because we are finding new ways to remediate and communicate content?